 Read more about about how women in Bamako are forming cooperatives.

 Each day, our community health workers teach health-promoting behaviors like handwashing with soap, to the children and families in their care.

-At the end of savings groups cycles, mothers often use the proceeds of their savings to purchase products like soap to help them protect and maintain good hygiene in their homes.
+At the end of savings groups cycles, mothers often use the funds they saved to purchase products like soap to help them prevent illness and maintain good hygiene in their homes.

-With health financing in the hands of women, they can use it to no just pay for healthcare, but to prevent illness, too.
+With health financing in the hands of women, they can use it to not just pay for healthcare, but to prevent illness, too.

 P.O.
 Box 51632